 New National Theatre Tokyo

 The New National Theatre Tokyo (NNTT) is just a short taxi ride from Shinjuku’s main JR station and is perhaps the crème de la crème of all things classical in Japan.
 The theater’s three performance halls regularly host classical music performances along with opera, ballet and of course, stage plays.
-Largest and the most spectacular is the Opera House with over 1,800 seats followed by the Play House with 1,038 seats and The Pit with just 468 seats.
-Given the large number of overseas theater groups and operas performed here, the vast majority of performances are supported by what is arguably Tokyo’s best range of bilingual (English-Japanese) support services for attendees.
+The largest and the most spectacular of the performance halls is the Opera House.
+The Opera House has over 1,800 seats, followed by the Play House with 1,038 seats, and lastly The Pit with just 468 seats.
+Given the large number of overseas theater groups performing and operas performed here, the vast majority of performances are supported by what is arguably Tokyo’s best range of bilingual (English-Japanese) support services for attendees.
 Check the English language homepage for information on the latest performances and prices as they do vary considerably depending on not only what is being performed, but who is performing in it.

 Note: It is possible to purchase a limited number of day tickets, usually from 10am on the day of a performance on a first come first served basis for a fraction of the price of pre-booked seats.